In his review of Hillary Evans’ history of prostitution, John Preston

 February 1985 issue of Advocate Men (which has been broken into two

 parts).
-Also contained in this first half is a cartoon by Donelan, a showcase of Victor
+Contained in this second half (see the first half here) is a cartoon by Rex, a showcase of John Dinsdale’s art, the short stories “The Beverly